Slice of Life (My Little Pony: Friendship Is Magic): Broadcast and reception

 "Slice of Life" aired on Discovery Family on June 13, 2015.
 The milestone episode was viewed by 431,000 viewers.
 According to the Nielsen household ratings, it was watched by approximately 0.22 percent of American households.

 Prior to the episode's release, Ella Anders of BSCKids, who praised the series' supporting and background cast, called the episode's premise "a great way to celebrate [the series' one-hundredth episode]".
 She also commented on the previews and fans' anticipation of the episode, saying that they "prove that Friendship is Magic is only growing stronger and gaining more popularity as season five marches on."
 Daniel Alvarez of Unleash the Fanboy gave the episode a perfect 10 out of 10 rating, calling it "one of the most heart-warming adventures" and "would have actually nicely served as a fine final episode to the series."
 Alvarez further commented by praising the entire episode overall.
 Brian McNatt of This Is Infamous was more critical of the episode's references to the show's adult fanbase, saying, "As fun as it is for the members of the fandom it's aimed at, the bronies and their like, this episode must be hecka weird to the actual target audience of the show."
 Despite this, he considered the episode "a great experience", praising the episode's voice work and the musical duet between characters Octavia and "Vinyl Scratch" (DJ Pon-3).

+Sherilyn Connelly, the author of Ponyville Confidential, panned the episode, giving it an "F" rating, and wrote "To quote Miss Cheerilee in My Little Pony: Equestria Girls: 'No. Just, no.'" She wrote that the episode was "not good", and that while the focus on the background characters was a "solid concept", she wrote that "Slice of Life" did not feel like an episode of Friendship Is Magic.
+Connelly lamented that the end result felt like fan fiction, and as someone who disliked fan fiction, found the episode "well-nigh unwatchable".